Our grocery budget is higher than anyone’s I know.

 These irritate me to no end, but I try to remember to use them.
 It seems that every store has a loyalty card these days and some of the perks are barely worth it.
 I like the Kroger card to save on gas and store brand items.
 If the store has an app that I can link the loyalty card to, I am much happier.

-We move so frequently and the cards aren’t always transferrable or the store isn’t in our new city or state.
+We move so frequently and the cards aren’t always transferrable in a new state or the store isn’t in our new city or state.
 Then we have to start all over again.

 What unique ways do you save money?